 In March 2009 the Aurora elephant, now under the ownership of the Aurora Rents store, was removed for restoration, and was later reinstalled.
 While it was on the ground two Braida grandsons, Gil and Theodore, got a chance to see their elephant close-up for the first time since their childhood in the Braida house on Woodland Park Avenue in Fremont.

 Although we refer to it as the “Aurora Avenue elephant,” the Braida family proudly remembers the elephant’s origins in their Fremont home.

 Denny Grindall (1915-2009) was the original owner of the Aurora Flower Shop who purchased the elephant for his store at 8800 Aurora Ave North.
 Today the site is Aurora Rents.
-The elephant was taken down in 2009, restored and put back in place.
+As seen in the above photo, the elephant was taken down in March 2009 to be cleaned, restored and put back in place.

 “Elephant in Parade,” Seattle Daily Times, June 25, 1921, page 2.